Pottsville, Pennsylvania

 Pottsville is a city and the county seat of Schuylkill County, Pennsylvania, United States.
 The population was 13,346 at the 2020 census, and is the principal city of the Pottsville, PA Micropolitan Statistical Area.
 The city lies along the west bank of the Schuylkill River, 52 mi south of Wilkes-Barre.
 It is located in Pennsylvania's Coal Region.

-Pottsville is located 28.2 mi north of Reading, 47.4 mi west of Allentown, 96.6 mi northwest of Philadelphia, and 135 mi west of New York City.
+Pottsville is located 47.4 mi west of Allentown, 96.6 mi northwest of Philadelphia, and 135 mi west of New York City.

 History

 18th century

 King Charles II granted the land that would eventually become Pottsville to William Penn.
 This grant comprised all lands west and south of the Delaware and Schuylkill Rivers; present-day Pottsville was originally in Chester County.
 When the legislative Council, on May 10, 1729, enacted the law erecting Lancaster County, which included all the lands of the Province lying westward of a straight line drawn northeasterly from the headwaters of Octoraro Creek (near the southern borders) marked with blazed trees, to the Schuylkill River, then this placed Pottsville in Lancaster County.
 By enactment of the same Council, approved on March 11, 1752, Berks County was erected; this placed Pottsville within the limits of that county.

 Pottsville's anthracite coal history began in 1790 when a coal seam was discovered by hunter Necho Allen.
 Legend has it that Allen fell asleep at the base of the Broad Mountain and woke to the sight of a large fire; his campfire had ignited an outcropping of coal.
 By 1795 an anthracite-fired finery forge was established on the Schuylkill River.